KmoM88/laravel-starter/Challenge.md

 - Configuration files:
   - `nginx/nginx.conf`: nginx configuration to serve the app
-  - `nginx/supervisord.conf` (supervisord is used, though migrating to one process per container is recommended for the future duw to deprecation of supervisord in the near future)
+  - `nginx/supervisord.conf` (supervisord is used, though migrating to one process per container is recommended for the future due to deprecation of supervisord in the near future)

 ---